-Kootenay Bay, at the South End of Kootenay Lake, is the gateway to the artisan communities all along the shores of Kootenay Lake, from Crawford Bay to Wynndel.
+Kootenay Bay, at the eastern terminus of the Kootenay Lake ferry, is the gateway to the artisan communities all along the shores of Kootenay Lake, from Crawford Bay to Wynndel.
 Campgrounds and resorts, general stores, golf courses, glass houses, marinas, parks, and small communities will capture interest as you journey along the scenic highway #3A.

 Just north of Kootenay Bay is the small community of Riondel.
 A general store, pub, summer artisan shop and 9 hole golf course are available, and the community campground overlooking Kootenay Lake is a popular day-trip and overnight destination.
 The Yasodhara Ashram features retreats and day visits on their peaceful and beautiful grounds.

 The eastern ferry landing is the gateway to the East Shore.
 You'll find Ladybug Coffee, Boccalino Restaurant, Motel & Cabins, and nearby camping at private facilities and Pilot Bay Provincial Park.
 The park is also a great spot for gentle hikes along the shoreline with rewarding lookouts along the way.